 Walk into a gym and you can like spot the guys who regularly perform cleans.
-There is nothing for building the upper back, delts and traps like doing lots of power cleans.
+There is nothing for developing the upper back, delts and building massive traps like doing lots of power cleans.
 Key to performing a power clean is the triple extension aspect of it – the “high pull”.

 I came across this video of an adaptation of the high pull as a mass builder.
 Perfect to fit into a push/pull/legs split on the pull day.